orisi/oracle/README.md

 docker build -t zenoracle .
 ```

-* There must be a way to test new code fast in multiple scenarios and enviroments, which makes Docker more aprioprate than full VMs.
+* __There must be a way to test new code fast in multiple scenarios and enviroments__

 ![ScreenShot](http://pixabay.com/static/uploads/photo/2014/04/05/11/32/stone-316225_640.jpg)